On the normalized ground states for the Kawahara equation and a fourth order NLS: Variational construction in higher dimensions

 \subsection{Existence of minimizers}

-Before we go ahead with the existence of minimizers, we need analogs of Lemma \ref{le:7} and Lemma \ref{smooth}.
+Before we go ahead with the existence of minimizers, we need an analog of Lemma \ref{le:7}.
 Their proofs in the higher dimensional case goes in an identical manner. \begin{lemma} Let $1<p<1+\f{8}{d}$ and $\la>0$.
 Then $\la\to m_{\vec{b}, p}(\la)$ is strictly subadditive.
 That is, for every $\al\in (0, \la)$,

 In addition, $\la\to m_{\vec{b}, p}(\la)$ is twice differentiable a.e. \end{lemma} With the basic results in place, we can now proceed to establish the existence of the minimizers of \eqref{700}.
 Supposing